Discover Verona in 48 hours: a charming getaway

 What to do in Borghetto?

-- Discover the water mills: Some are still in operation and add to the charm of the place.
+- Discover the water mills: A few still work.
+Others just spin, catching the light and the rhythm of the current.

 Practical tips:

-- Accessible by car or bike from Verona.
+- Easily reached by car or bike from Verona.

 Cheap restaurants